DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Protection of Personal Information Act (POPIA)**: enacted in 2013, establishes regulatios for the responsible processing of personal information by both public and private entities in 🔥South Africa.
     - The **Privacy Act of 1974** limits the ways government agencies may use information that private citizens disclose to them under certain circumstances.
 The Privacy Act regulates what information ✏️government agencies may collect and maintain about individuals.
     - **The Lanham Act** regulates the issuance of 🧠trademarks to protect intellectual property.
-    - **Digital Millennium Copyright Act** - prohibits the circumvention of copyright protection mechanisms placed in digital media and 🧠limits the liability of internet service providers for the activities of their users
+    - **Digital Millennium Copyright Act (DMCA)** - prohibits the circumvention of copyright protection mechanisms placed in digital media or on a protected work by the copyright holder and 🧠limits the liability of internet service providers for the activities of their users
     - **The Economic Espionage Act** imposes fines and jail sentences on anyone found guilty of stealing trade secrets from a U.S. corporation.
 It gives true teeth to the intellectual property rights of trade secret owners.
     - **The Wassenaar Arrangement** on Export Controls for Conventional Arms and Dual-Use Goods and Technologies is a multilateral 🔥export control regime established on 12 July 1996, in Wassenaar, near The Hague, Netherlands.
 According to the Wassenaar Arrangement document, it was "established to contribute to regional and international security and stability by promoting transparency and greater responsibility in transfers of conventional arms and dual-use goods and technologies, thus preventing destabilizing accumulations.
 Participating states seek, through their national policies, to ensure that transfers of these items do not contribute to the development or enhancement of ✏️military capabilities which undermine these goals, and are not diverted to support such capabilities.
 It also addresses cyber weapons, including malicious software, Command and Control (C2) software, and internet surveillance software.
     - **Information Assurance Technical Framework (IATF)** The IATF is a framework developed by the International Organization for Standardization (ISO) to provide guidelines for assessing the security and privacy aspects of information technology systems provides and technical guidance for protecting the information infrastructures of the U.S. Government and industry.
 It covers various areas such as risk management, security controls, and data privacy.
 The four major technology focus areas of the ✴️Defense-in-Depth Strategy, ✴️Defend the Enclave Boundary, ✴️Defend the Computing Environment, and Defend ✴️Supporting Infrastructures.